jointogetherhq/jointogether.online/case-studies/neu-online-join-case-study.markdown

 layout: case-study
 title:  How Join Together revolutionised online member sign up for the NEU
 sub_title: The NEU’s online join process wasn’t fit for purpose.
 Join Together took the union back to first principles to redesign it from the ground up.
-description: Here's how the NEU turned to Join Together and increased their form completion rate by 60%
+description: Learn about how Join Together worked with the NEU and increased their online join completion rates by 60%.
 og_image_path: /assets/images/posts/how-jt-revolutionised.jpg
 date: 2025-03-13 10:08:25 +0000
 ---